 - We make our own brown sugar.
 It's easy to do with a food processor.

 Add in the melted butter and maple syrup.
 Stir together until it looks like step 4.
 Before baking you will crumble it into pieces on top of the muffins.
 For now just set it aside.

 How to Make the Batter

 Starting with a large bowl, add together all of the dry ingredients.
 This is the first of what is actually called "the muffin method".

 The muffin method tells us that we mix together the wet ingredients separately.
 That includes the oil, egg, sour cream.
 You want to mix it well to make sure it's well combined.

-Dice the peaches into small pieces that are bite sized for a muffin.
-You want your peach to be ripe for this but not overripe where it’s mushy.
+Dice the peaches into small chunks that are bite sized for a muffin.
+You want your peach to be ripe for this but not overripe and mushy.